hieule3004/heket/README.md

 To combat this, Heket tries to create and cache regular expressions that can perform the equivalent of parsing input text via tree descent.
-One downside of this approach is that Heket is not very good at optimizing grammars with circular rule references, but those fortunately seem to be uncommon.
+One downside of this approach is that Heket is not very good at optimizing grammars with circular rule references (because those can't be embodied in a regex), but such grammars are fortunately uncommon in practice.

 The performance implications of this regular expression caching are pretty dramatic.
 Take this simple test case using the